Budapestby VisitCity Guides

 Comparison of popular accommodation choices in Budapest

-Keep valuables secure and be aware of your surroundings, especially in crowded tourist areas like the Great Market Hall or busy metro stations.
-Pickpocketing is the most common issue tourists face, particularly in high-traffic areas.
+Keep your valuables secure and watch your surroundings, especially in busy tourist spots like the Great Market Hall or crowded metro stations.
+Pickpocketing happens sometimes, mostly in really touristy areas where there are lots of people.

-Use registered taxis or ride-sharing apps for late-night transportation.
-Official taxis in Budapest are yellow with a taxi sign on top and a yellow registration plate.
-Apps like Bolt provide a safe alternative.
+Use official taxis or ride-sharing apps when it's late.
+Real taxis in Budapest are yellow with a taxi sign on top and yellow license plates.
+We always use Bolt (like Uber) because you know the price upfront and can track your route.

 Evening street scene in Budapest with outdoor cafes, street lamps, and historic buildings